-In official testing, this helps increase its fuel-economy figure to 166.2mpg.
+In official testing, this helps increase its fuel-economy figure to 156.9mpg.
 It’s an impressive figure on paper, but real-world results will depend on how far you drive and how often you can top up the batteries.
 Drive less than 30 miles a day and charge the batteries every night and you’ll hardly use any fuel at all.
 Head further afield and once the battery charge is depleted, fuel economy will gradually drop to that of a conventional car.

-Of great importance is the 40g/km CO2 emissions figure, making the Countryman PHEV very attractive to business users thanks to its low Benefit-in-Kind (BiK) company-car tax band.
+Of great importance is the 41-44g/km CO2 emissions figure, making the Countryman PHEV very attractive to business users thanks to its low Benefit-in-Kind (BiK) company-car tax band.
 It should mark a big saving over the Cooper petrol, which is the next best Countryman model in the range.
 Hybrids that you don’t have to plug in, such as some versions of the Kia Niro and the Toyota C-HR, sit in higher tax brackets, where you will pay a higher BiK rate.

 After the first year's CO2-based road tax (generally included in the on-the-road price), the MINI Countryman PHEV costs slightly less a year to tax than petrol versions.
-Ticking a few option boxes can easily cause the price to rise to more than £40,000, at which point you’ll be paying the significantly higher tax rate until the car is six years old.
+Ticking a few option boxes can easily cause the price to rise to more than £40,000, at which point you’ll be paying a significantly higher VED (road tax) rate until the car is six years old.
 You’ll be paying over £500 a year in tax if you breach the £40,000 threshold, negating some of the potential savings in fuel costs compared to a petrol Countryman.